-Another way of photonic THz signal generation is called quantum cascade laser (QCL).
+Another photonic method of generating THz signals is through quantum cascade laser (QCL).
 Conventional lasers emit photons through the recombination of electron-hole pairs across the band gap.
-Thus, the lower bound for the frequency of the emitted photons is defined by the band gap, which limits the ability of the lasers to work below the infrared band.
-In contrast, QCL are unipolar [317].
+Thus, the lower bound for the frequency of the emitted photons is defined by the band gap, which limits the ability of the lasers to work below the IR band.
+In contrast, QCLs are unipolar [315].
 The photons are emitted by quantum jumps of electrons between two different energy levels.
 These energy levels are defined by the structure of the quantum wells.
 This provides the possibility to tune the frequency of the laser.
-Due to the low energy gap between the energy levels, QCLs are well suited for mid-infrared applications.
-In recent decades, there was also a big progress on QCL development for far-infrared, or THz, range [318].
-QCL are able to cover the frequency band of 1 THz to 5 THz with a peak radiation power of 1 W [319]-[321].
-However, the operations frequency of QCL is in the cryogenic range, which limits their application area.
+Due to the low energy gap between the energy levels, QCLs are well suited for mid-IR applications.
+In recent decades, there was also a big progress on QCL development for the far-IR or THz range [316].
+QCLs are able to cover the frequency band from 1 THz to 5 THz with a peak radiation power of 1 W [317]-[319].
+However, the operating frequency for QCL is in the cryogenic range, which limits their applications.

 VII.
-BEAM-FORMING AND ALIGNMENT FOR THZ COMMUNICATIONS AND SENSING

-The use of the THz band can alleviate the problem of spectrum scarcity and facilitate novel applications, such as nano-scale networks and in-device communications.
-However, its practical use is challenged by large propagation losses, which generally lead to very short distances of signal transmission [322].
-The main causes of this problem include the high spreading loss that grows quadratically with carrier frequency, the gaseous absorption due to oxygen molecules and water vapor in the atmosphere, and the adverse effects of weather conditions, as discussed in the previous section.
+BEAM-FORMING AND ALIGNMENT FOR THZ COMMUNICATIONS AND SENSING the high spreading loss that grows quadratically with carrier frequency, the gaseous absorption due to oxygen molecules and water vapor in the atmosphere, and the adverse effects of weather conditions, as discussed in the previous section.
 Such a propagation loss can reach hundreds of decibels per kilometer or even higher.
-Additionally, this problem is further aggravated by the following two factors [168]:
+Additionally, this problem is further aggravated by the following two factors [174]: